Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 # Character Functions
 ### characterDance(characterType:String):Void
-Makes the specified character play their default idle animation.
+Makes the specified character play their <ins>default idle animation</ins>.

 - `characterType` - The specified character type to play an idle animation; Can be either: `boyfriend`, `dad`, or `gf`.